javadoug/swizzle-params/README.md

 ```

-## Example usage
+### Example Usage
-For a working example, see the example-project directory.
+For a complete working example, see the example-project directory.

 Note: when installed locally the path to the swizzle-cli is
     ./node_modules/.bin/swizzle
-        or
     .\node_modules\.bin\swizzle on Windows
 For convenience this documentation just uses swizzle.

 ```
 > swizzle add-param --name appKey --desc "the app key" --default-value abcd